What is a pediatrician?

 Mental health disorders, such as depression or anxiety

 Pediatrics is a collaborative specialty.
-These doctors often work with other medical specialists and healthcare professionals.
+These healthcare providers often work with other medical specialists and healthcare providers.

 Most pediatricians provide primary care for their patients.
 Many others choose to continue their education through a fellowship in pediatric subspecialties.
 This allows them to provide care in a more focused area, such as: